MukundKal/rl-dqn-server-optim/README.md

 their optimal range which will as a result minimize the electricity cost and save tremendous amounts of money and therefore, millions of dollars can be saved.

 ## Inspiration :

-In 2016, DeepMind AI minimized a big part of ​Google’s cost by reducing Google Data
+In 2016, DeepMind AI minimized a big part of Google’s cost by reducing Google *Data
-Centre Cooling Bill by 40%​ using their DQN
+Centre Cooling Bill by 40%* using their DQN
 AI model (Deep Q-Learning).
 In our project we will try and work on this very problem.
 We will set up our own server environment, and we will